 What if I miss the quarterly cut-off dates?

 If your SG contributions aren’t received by the due date, the Superannuation Guarantee Charge will apply.
 This comprises your super payments, plus interest, plus an admin charge - so try to pay your super on time!

 You’ll need to lodge a Superannuation Guarantee Charge statement form NAT9599 and pay the charge amount to the ATO by these dates.

 |Superannuation Guarantee Charge payment dates:|

 |Financial Quarter||Due date each year|

 |1 July – 30 September||28 November|

 |1 January – 31 March||28 May|

 |1 April – 30 June||28 August|

-If you’d like to find out more about when and how to pay your SG contributions, call our friendly Client Services team on 1300 65 18 65.
+If you’d like to find out more about when and how to pay your SG contributions, just give our employer support team a call on 1300 65 18 65.